Ramon Dekkers: The Diamond of Muay Thai

 Influence and Legacy

-After retiring, Dekkers remained involved in the martial arts world as a trainer and mentor for up-and-coming fighters.
+After retiring, Dekkers remained involved in the martial arts world as a trainer and mentor to up-and-coming fighters.
 His influence is felt worldwide, and his fighting style has influenced generations of kickboxers and Muay Thai practitioners.

 Conclusion